EthanPortelli/Inventory-Management-System/README.md

 ## Introduction
 - This Project is a Web Based Application attempting to simulate a inventory management system for walmart.
+- All necessary files are located in the inventory-system folder

 ## Run mariaDB using HeidiSQL
 - HeidiSQL is a frontend for MariaDB, should come with the installation of MariaDB.